Our memory enables us to participate at all levels of life and is the essence of who we are.

 All of the above activities help to form new memories and train the brain as they activate circuits through new learning and engagement.
 However, we can also build brain circuits through sensory stimulation, and one of the most effective and enjoyable ways of doing this is with music.
 But not just any music.
 Classical music has been shown to have a particularly powerful and lasting effect on brain activation due to its complex harmonic structure.

 “Being visually impaired, the seventh sense to me is the memory.
 I use my memory for everything.
 Whether it’s what I’m going to talk about, a phone number, someone’s name, a shopping list, appoin...”

 Narelle Russell—Farmer, Narooma - Read More

 Sound Therapy music takes the process to a whole new level.
 Sound Therapy music has been processed with a series of dynamic filters which stimulate a particular response in the ears and the whole auditory pathways, involving parts of the brain stem, central processing mechanisms and the auditory cortex.
-In fact at least ten different brain centres have been found which respond to different aspects of music.
+In fact, at least ten different brain centers have been found which respond to different aspects of music.
 There is no brain training process which is so effortless and produces such a powerful result as Sound Therapy for enhancing memory.

 Retraining the brain requires repetitive, regular stimulation, just like building new muscles.
 This is why an activity that can be done passively and practiced for several hours a day without requiring any effort or time, is so effective for achieving real and significant results.

-Whether it is word recall, learning a new skill, remembering daily events or actually wanting to treat the early signs of age related memory loss, Sound Therapy has been proven to be an effective and powerful tool to help enhance your memory.
+Whether it is word recall, learning a new skill, remembering daily events or actually wanting to treat the early signs of age-related memory loss, Sound Therapy has been proven to be an effective and powerful tool to help enhance your memory.